Exact Logit-Based Product Design: Extra modeling details

-Before continuing, we briefly discuss the modeling capability of the constraint $\Cb \ab \leq \db$ arising from Assumption~\ref{assumption:Acal_polyhedron}.
-The constraint $\Cb \ab \leq \db$ can be used to encode a variety of requirements on the attribute vectors $\ab$ as linear constraints.
+The constraint $\Cb \ab \leq \db$ which defines the set $\Acal$ can be used to encode a variety of requirements on the attribute vectors $\ab$ as linear constraints.
 For example, if the product has two attributes, where the first attribute has three levels and the second attribute has four levels, then one can model the product through the vector $\ab = (a_1, a_2, a_3, a_4, a_5)$, where $a_1$ and $a_2$ are dummy variables to represent two out of the three levels of the first attribute and $a_3, a_4, a_5$ are dummy variables to represent three out of the four levels of the second attribute.
 One would then need to enforce the constraints

 to ensure that at most one out of the variables $a_1, a_2$ is set to 1 and at most one variable out of $a_3, a_4, a_5$ is set to 1.
 This can be achieved by specifying $\Cb$ and $\db$ as

 Beside the ability to represent multi-level attributes, one can use the constraint $\Cb \ab \leq \db$ to represent design requirements such as weight and cost; for example, one may be interested in imposing the constraint